 What is Choy Li Fut Kung Fu?

-Choy LI Fut (sometimes spelled Choy Lee Fut), is one of the 3 most well known Chinese Kung Fu styles, along with Wing Chun and Hung Gar.
-It is a martial art which is derived from Shaolin Kung fu.
-This is a hybrid art which is a combination of Chow Gar, Li Gar, and Fut Gar Kung Fu styles.
-Fut Gar is itself a combination of of a Northern Kung Fu Style and a Southern style.
-Choy Li Fut is thus a combination of multiple Northern and Southern Kung Fu styles, and has the low stances, long range kicks and fast footwork of Northern Kung Fu, along with powerful long range and short range hand techniques, sweeps, throws, and joint locks of Southern Kung Fu
+Choy Li Fut (sometimes spelled Choy Lee Fut), is one of the 3 most well-known Chinese Kung Fu styles, along with Wing Chun and Hung Gar.
+It is a martial art derived from Shaolin Kung Fu.
+This hybrid art is a combination of Chow Gar, Li Gar, and Fut Gar Kung Fu styles.
+Fut Gar is itself a combination of a Northern Kung Fu Style and a Southern style.
+Choy Li Fut is thus a combination of multiple Northern and Southern Kung Fu styles.
+It demonstrates remarkable balance by incorporating the low stances, long-range kicks, and fast footwork of Northern Kung Fu, along with powerful short-range hand techniques, sweeps, throws, and joint locks of Southern Kung Fu, which are essential in combat.

-However, Choy Li Fut looks very different from all other martial arts styles.
+However, Choy Li Fut looks very different from all other traditional martial arts styles.
 Because it combines so many different Kung Fu styles, some people do not consider it to even be a traditional martial art.
-As seen in the first video above, Choy Li Fut combines straight punches and back fists with wide swinging haymaker type strikes, which can are delivered with the fists or forearms.
-The style emphasizes very fast and powerful rotation of the hips in order to maximize the power of the strikes, and they are indeed very powerful.
+As seen in the first video above, Choy Li Fut combines straight punches and back fists with wide swinging haymaker type strikes, which are delivered with the fists or forearms.
+The style emphasizes very fast and powerful rotation of the hips to maximize the power of the strikes, and they are indeed very powerful.
+Health and fitness are core elements of training, allowing practitioners to achieve the necessary flexibility and strength.

-Choy Li Fut uses relaxed, internal power, exaggerated hip rotation, and “whip” in order to combine speed with power.
+Choy Li Fut uses relaxed, internal power, exaggerated hip rotation, and “whip” to combine speed with power.

-Unlike many other martial arts, Choy Li Fut contains a very wide variety of techniques, including long and short range punches and other hand techniques, a large arsenal of powerful kicks, effective sweeps,takedowns, joint locks, and stand up grappling, making it one of the most well rounded fighting systems.
+Unlike many other martial arts, Choy Li Fut contains a very wide variety of techniques, including long and short-range punches and other hand techniques, a large arsenal of powerful kicks, effective sweeps, takedowns, joint locks, and stand-up grappling, making it one of the most well-rounded fighting systems.
 It also has very good footwork.
-Although the system does not include ground fighting, because it is so well rounded, it translates well into real world self-defense situations.
+Although the system does not include ground fighting, because it is so well-rounded, it translates well into real-world self-defense situations, providing the flexibility and adaptability needed in unpredictable scenarios.

 There is a lot of conditioning of the hands, forearms, and shins, and strength training, like in Kyokushin and Okinawan karate.